-• An Indiana man suffers constant anxiety and has sabotaged romantic relationships.
-The members of his immediate family have cut ties with him, his sister explaining that his anti-circumcision obsession is a mental illness.
+• An Indiana man suffered constant anxiety and has sabotaged romantic relationships.
+The members of his immediate family cut ties with him, his sister explaining that his anti-circumcision obsession is a mental illness.

-• A student at Western Kentucky University conceives vivid images of screaming babies, causing herself to suffer daily emotional breakdowns and nightly insomnia.
+• A student at Western Kentucky University conceived vivid images of screaming babies, causing herself to suffer daily emotional breakdowns and nightly insomnia.

 • A Michigan man asked friends to send nasty messages to his 70 year-old mother after she explained that his anti-circumcision rage is caused by a mental illness.

 • Reacting to the impending birth of a relative's son, a Texas mother experienced nausea, uncontrolled crying, a panic attack, sleeplessness, and feelings of helplessness, overwhelming devastation, and grief.

-• While her family sleeps peacefully, an Arkansas mother suffers depression, anxiety, insomnia, and crying fits because of her obsession.
+• While her family slept peacefully, an Arkansas mother suffered depression, anxiety, insomnia, and crying fits because of her obsession.

 • A member of the Blood Stained Men Board of Directors admitted that the anger and stress he suffered from intactivism led to emotional fatigue.

-• An American living in Madrid has lost friends and family and is known as the "foreskin boy" because he refuses to take a break from his anti-circumcision crusade.
+• An American living in Madrid, Spain lost friends and family and was known as the "foreskin boy" because he refused to take a break from his anti-circumcision crusade.

 • Upon learning that her sister had ignored her "intense efforts" and circumcised her newborn son, a mother in the midwestern United States neglected her own son in favor of smoking and alcoholism.